Someone asked me today how I deal with fear and self-doubt. Doubt is fear so I will just refer to fear when I’m talking about it here.

 Then, you are back in control.
 You get to decide where to go from here.
 I usually thank my fear and then explain to it that I am an adult now.
 I have things under control.
 I can be trusted and so on.
 Another words, I let the fear know that I appreciate it’s concern but I know what I’m doing.
 Or at least I can handle the situation.

 Think of your fear as an overly concerned parent.
 We’ve all heard well intentioned advice about how to live our lives and how we better be careful.
 Do we listen to that advice?
 Not usually.
 We thank the person for their concern and then we move forward.
-This is the same concept that I apply when fear crops up in my life.
+This is the same concept you can apply when fear crops up in your life.

 When you feel fear, get excited!
 This is a signal that you are expanding.
 Just assure that scared part of you that you see what’s happening and you have things under control.
 Sometimes you can do this once and it works, other times you may need to remind your fearful self several times within the hour.